xan1242/TFEhpLoader/README.md

 Run it as a plugin via PPSSPP or CFW PSP and put your EHPs right next to the plugin in a folder called `ehps/<game_serial>` (where `<game_serial>` is the serial number of the game, example `ULES01183`).

-NOTE: If you're using a CFW PSP, please only load the `TF-EhpLoaderBoot.prx` plugin.
-This will properly boostrap `TF-EhpLoader.prx` into the userspace after the game starts.
-(Both `TF-EhpLoaderBoot.prx` and `TF-EhpLoader.prx` must be present!)

 The available EHPs are: